ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

-fit into the architecture of the ALTO base protocol, and hence the Security Considerations (Section 15 of [](#RFC7285)) of the base protocol fully apply: authenticity and integrity of ALTO information (i.e., authenticity and integrity of property maps), potential undesirable guidance from authenticated ALTO information (e.g., potentially imprecise or even wrong value of a property such as geo-location), confidentiality of ALTO information (e.g., exposure of a potentially sensitive entity property such as geo-location), privacy for ALTO users, and availability of ALTO services should all be considered.
+fit into the architecture of the ALTO base protocol, and hence the Security Considerations (Section 15 of [](#RFC7285)) of the base protocol fully apply: authenticity and integrity of ALTO information (i.e., authenticity and integrity of Property Maps), potential undesirable guidance from authenticated ALTO information (e.g., potentially imprecise or even wrong value of a property such as geo-location), confidentiality of ALTO information (e.g., exposure of a potentially sensitive entity property such as geo-location), privacy for ALTO users, and availability of ALTO services should all be considered.

-A particular fundamental security consideration when an ALTO server provides a property map is to define precisely the policies on who can access what properties for which entities.
+A particular fundamental security consideration when an ALTO server provides a Property Map is to define precisely the policies on who can access what properties for which entities.
 Security mechanisms such as authentication and confidentiality mechanisms then should be applied to enforce the policy.
 For example, a policy can be that a property P can be accessed only by its owner (e.g., the customer who is allocated a given IP address).
 Then, the ALTO server will need to deploy corresponding mechanisms to realize the policy.
 The policy may allow non-owners to access a coarse-grained value of the property P. In such a case, the ALTO server may provide a different URI to provide the information.